PROMOTING GOOD HEALTH

 Students thin beans in the Baldwin School garden

 While some people feel fresh fruits and vege- tables at farmer's markets seem expensive, other people have an appreciation for the value, because they have tried growing their own food.
-Many of the local farmers avoid the use of toxic chemical pesticides and herbicides.
+Many of the local farmers avoid the use of toxic chemical pesticides and herbicides or use a minimum.
 As I gaze at all the holes eaten into my cabbage leaves, I wonder how they grow such beautiful organic produce.

 As agriculture shifts away from factory farming and back toward a small farm economy, this will create more jobs, and eventually a critical mass will help lower farm fresh food prices.
 In the meantime, however, below are some other reasons why it is important to start supporting these trends: start a home garden and buy locally.